 I never heard the phrase “Impostor Syndrome” until many years later.
 Interestingly, I never suffered from Impostor Syndrome as a photographer until I actually got serious about studying photography and improving both my photography skills and my business skills.
 When I restarted my business from zero, opening a retail studio in a new state, I suddenly found myself afflicted with a lack of confidence.
 I wondered when people would figure out that I’d had no formal photography training (just workshops, practice and experience) and that I really wasn’t qualified to be a professional photographer, though I’d already been in business 15 years.

-Impostor Syndrome is not at all uncommon, nor is it new.
+Impostor Syndrome is not uncommon, nor is it new.
 While it most notably affects those in creative professions, and the self-employed, it can happen to anyone in any profession.

 What is Impostor Syndrome?